drush211/Speedruns/Games/Dragon_Warrior/Guides/Any%.md

     dragon again.
 Once you are level 13 you can cast return to speedy leave the castle.
 Should be level 14 by the last dragon.
   * Head to the keys shop and max out your keys.
-Then go talk to the guy past the deadly steps and die on them (Princess in tow).
+Then go talk to the guy past the deadly steps and die on them.
   * Head to the nearby town and max out on repellents (top right item shop (needs key)).
   * Cast Return to land outside the castle.